uzudil/merc/README.md

 It's very early in development, but here are some things you can do:
 - click in the game for cursor lock
-- walk around (wasd keys)
+- walk around (wasd keys, turn with mouse)
-- walk into a plane and press SPACE to drive it.
-All vehicles work by pressing 0-9 for power levels.
+- walk into a vehicle and press SPACE to drive it.
+- All vehicles work by pressing 0-9 for power levels.
 Press ~ to stop.
 Drive with the mouse.
+- Planes can take off after power level 3.
 - to exit a vehicle press SPACE again.
 - walk (or drive) into an elevator (thing with red stripe).
 Make sure you exit your vehicle (SPACE) and press E to activate the elevator.
 - walk around downstairs (wasd)